-In such a situation, manually traversing through the tree will be extremely tedious.
+In such a case, manually traversing through the tree will be tedious.
 DOM offers several ways to solve this problem at once.
 The simplest way to search is to search by ID:

 <p id="content">This is a paragraph</p>